 AUC review of gas utility pipeline integrity management and emergency response plan manuals

 Gas utility pipelines in the province transport high pressure natural gas to industrial users, to other pipeline systems, and to distribution systems, which further distribute natural gas at a lower pressure to customers in Alberta.
 The Commission regulates many aspects of gas utility pipelines.
-It approves new pipeline construction, approves rates to be paid to transport gas through the pipeline system, and establishes rules and regulations for the design, construction, operation and abandonment of gas utility pipelines.
+It approves new pipeline construction, issues licences for pipeline construction, operation, abandonment and removal, reviews and approves routing, approves rates to be paid to transport gas through the pipeline system, and establishes rules and regulations for the design, construction, operation and abandonment of gas utility pipelines.

 The Commission regulates two gas utility pipelines.
 One is owned by ATCO Pipelines, the other by AltaGas Utilities Inc. ATCO Pipelines is part of the ATCO Ltd. group of companies and owns and operates more than 8,500 kilometres of pipeline in Alberta.
 AltaGas owns four natural gas transmission systems in Alberta having a cumulative length of 530 kilometres.

 Neither ATCO Pipelines nor AltaGas Utilities produce the gas they transport on their systems.
 ATCO and AltaGas do, however, build pipelines to move high pressure gas to customers.
 The gas in these systems is under sufficiently high pressure (greater than 700 kilopascals), that approval of construction and operation is required by the AUC.